evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ## Drivetrain

-Genesis GV60 Sport has an all-wheel drive system supported by two motors, one on each axle.
+Genesis GV60 AWD has an all-wheel drive system supported by two motors, one on each axle.

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 178 mm.